codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 Docker images play a central role in Codefresh pipelines.
 They are the basic building blocks that serve as the link between what your source code generates and what gets deployed.

 The example application already comes with its own Dockerfile.
-If your own application is not "dockerized" yet, you need to create a Dockerfile for it first, before moving it into the Codefresh infrastructure.
+If your own application is not "dockerized" yet, first create a Dockerfile for it, and then move it into the Codefresh infrastructure.

 {% include
 image.html